IAE SuperFan

 The IAE V2500SF SuperFan was a design study for a high-bypass geared turbofan derived from the IAE V2500.
-It was offered as the primary engine option for the Airbus A340 in January 1987.
+It was offered as the primary engine option for the Airbus A340-200 and 300 in January 1987.
 Although several customers signed preliminary contracts for this variant, the International Aero Engines board decided in April 1987 to stop the development of the SuperFan, which forced Airbus to partly re-design the A340.

 Development program

 In July 1986 IAE confirmed to conduct a preliminary design study for a concept examining a high-bypass engine which used the V2500 core components.
 The engine's projected maximum thrust was 28,000–32,000 lbf while having only 80% of the V2500's specific fuel consumption.
 Prior to that study the IAE shareholders Rolls-Royce plc, Pratt & Whitney and MTU Aero Engines had examined several configuration for a high-bypass engine, including several design features like a variable fan blade pitch, a geared fan or counterrotating concepts (geared as well as ungeared).
 Review of these design studies in June indicated the design of such a high-bypass engine as a single-rotation, geared fan configuration with variable blade pitch.
 The fan diameter was expected to range from 108 to 118 in while having a bypass ratio of 18:1 to 20:1.
 Availability of the engine was estimated between 1992 and 1994.

 In December 1986 the V2500 SuperFan was officially offered to Airbus as powerplant for the Airbus A340 being developed at that time.
 With that offer, more design details were revealed.
 In addition to the V2500 core engine, IAE claimed to be able to derive all further components from proven technology.
-The RB.211-sized fan was to be driven through a Tyne-technology gearbox.
+The RB211-sized fan was to be driven through a Tyne-technology gearbox.
 This configuration had a 20:1 bypass ratio and was expected to provide a thrust of 30,000 lbf.
 Due to the application of existing technology, the costs as well as the risks for the SuperFan development program were appraised lower than those of the competing CFM56-5 engine.

 Due to the lower specific fuel consumption and higher thrust rating, the design of the A340 was modified.
 Compared to the original design's range of 7,000 nautical miles, the revised version – designated the A340-200 – was projected to have a range up to 8,000 nautical miles with full passenger load.

 Airbus decided on 26 December 1986 to offer the SuperFan as primary engine option for the A340.